Ivo-Balbaert/The_Way_to_Jai/book/18_Arrays.md

 A function can take an array (or many) as argument.
 The argument array is typed like an array view: `arr: []int` A pointer to the array as well as its size are passed to the function.
 See as first example the proc _print_int_array_ .
-In line (1) it is called with a static array as parameter, and in line (2) with a dynamic array. _Static and dynamic arrays are automatically converted to an array view when passed to a proc with such an argument_.
+In line (1) it is called with a static array as parameter, and in line (2) with a dynamic array.
+ _Static and dynamic arrays are automatically converted to an array view when passed to a proc with such an argument_.
 This is extremely useful: array views let us do stuff like calling the same proc for different-sized arrays, like in the previous example.
 Another example is the _add_numbers_ proc (called in line (3) and following), which takes an array view as an argument and returns the sum of its items.

-### 18.8.1 C's biggest mistake
+**C's biggest mistake**
 C's biggest mistake is: treating arrays as pointers.
 When passing an array to a function in C, only the pointer is passed, so that the size information is lost.
 This results in many bugs, see Walter Bright's article: ["C’s biggest mistake" (dec 2009)](www.drdobbs.com/architecture-and-design/cs-biggest-mistake/228701625).
 In Jai, arrays do not automatically cast to pointers as in C. Rather, they are like fat or wide pointers that contain a pointer to the start of the array, and the size of the array.
 Internally, they are a struct (pointer + size).
 This prevents the many possible bugs resulting from the way C handles this.
 In Jai the procedure can test that it doesn’t change the array out of bounds, because it knows its size through arr.count.